 Reminder

-The following are some guidelines on the ability to send reminder messages to customers who have not instructed fully on their eligible balance for the corporate action event before the deadline.
+The following are some guidelines on the ability to send reminder messages to account owners who have not instructed fully on their eligible balance for the corporate action event before the deadline:

-This flow is strictly between the account servicer and account owner who has not responded and would occur just prior to the close of an offer.
+This flow is strictly between the account servicer and account owner who has not responded and would occur just prior to the close of a mandatory with options or voluntary event.

 This flow would only be sent in the event no election response was received or if a partial election response was received.

 This flow is optional and usage/timing is left to SLA.

 If sent, it must be a Notification message bearing the Notification Type / Function of the message RMDR.